A unique gathering space in nature…

 VIDEO DIRECTIONS: It’s a short route from Maze Hill station to Plot 9 but a little bit convoluted so please look at video directions here or below showing how to get there from Platform 2 of Maze Hill where you’ll alight if coming from central London.

-It is also possible to travel via North Greenwich and get the 188 or 422 bus, alighting on Trafalgar Road or Woolwich Road and walking up Vanbrugh Hill, turning right onto Restell Close.
+It is also possible to travel via North Greenwich and get the 188 or 422 bus, alighting on Trafalgar Road or Woolwich Road and walking up Vanbrugh Hill, turning right onto Restell Close after you cross the railway bridge.
 The space is halfway down the hill on the right.
 Look for the bright green campervan and the entrance is 10 metres beyond it on the right.

 If you’re driving then there’s usually plenty of free space on nearby Humber Road (free parking from 6:30pm).
 Parking can be arranged outside Plot 9 if required with advance notice given.

-Bikes – plenty of room to lock them outside the entrance to Plot 9.
+Bikes – plenty of room to lock them outside the entrance to Plot 9 or bring them in if you feel more comfortable.